na-na-hi/renget/archive/Iamtired.md

 ## WIPs or requests taken into account.
 - Roboco <--- working on her
+- Lamy that wants (You) to /become/ <--- going to focus on this first and then robo

 La+sy
 Takanashi Kiara (Normal, Forma de wife)